cu-cit-cloud-team/azure-openai-playground/README.md

 Demo analyzes a text string and returns a list of emojis that best represent the text.
 The data is returned as a JSON array of objects with keys for the emoji, the markdown short code, and the reasoning for choosing that emoji.

-NOTE: this demo uses `davinci-002` model
+NOTE: this demo works best with the `gpt-35-turbo-instruct` model

 Input text:
 > "Cornell is a private, Ivy League university and the land-grant university for New York state.
 Cornell's mission is to discover, preserve and disseminate knowledge, to educate the next generation of global citizens, and to promote a culture of broad inquiry throughout and beyond the Cornell community.
 Cornell also aims, through public service, to enhance the lives and livelihoods of students, the people of New York and others around the world."